 2021 Mercedes-Benz S-Class spy shots - Photo credit: S. Baldauf/SB-Medien

 It’s clear the new S-Class has some big shoes to fill.
 Luckily for it, it will adopt a new platform, in this case Mercedes’ MRA design for rear-wheel-drive cars.
 The current S-Class rides on an updated version of its predecessor’s architecture.

 Every powertrain will be electrified, either with mild-hybrid or plug-in hybrid technology, and most engines will either be a 3.0-liter inline-6 or 4.0-liter V-8.
 There won't be a battery-electric version as Mercedes plans to launch the EQS to cater to EV fans.
 The EQS, previewed at the 2019 Frankfurt International Motor Show by the Vision EQS concept car, is also expected for the 2021 model year.

-Mercedes-Benz Vision EQS concept
+2021 Mercedes-Benz EQS prototype and Vision EQS concept

 But getting back to the new S-Class, there will be much more advanced self-driving systems, including perhaps a Level 3 system.
 This is where the car can handle its own in certain situations, leaving the driver free to do other things.
 However, the driver will need to be ready to take back control at a moment's notice.

 The S-Class will have both its standard length and stretched Maybach and Maybach Pullman body styles.
-The short-wheelbase option sold overseas could be dropped, though.
+The short-wheelbase option sold overseas may be dropped, though.
 We also expect the current S-Class Coupe and Cabriolet to be phased out.
 A roomier next-generation SL-Class with 2+2 seating is expected to fill the void.